-Christianity is based on the person and work of Christ Jesus.

-I hope you knew this already.
+Christianity is based on, and centered upon, the person and work of Christ Jesus.
+I hope you know this already.
 Most of us do.

 But you’re gonna find a strain of

 In my experience, bible-worship tends to happen most often among

-The word and the Word.
+The word, and the Word.

 - The bible is the word of God.